Lambert Simnel

 Lambert Simnel (c.
 1477 – after 1534) was a pretender to the throne of England.
 In 1487, his claim to be Edward Plantagenet, 17th Earl of Warwick, threatened the newly established reign of Henry VII (1485–1509).
 Simnel became the figurehead of a Yorkist rebellion organised by John de la Pole, Earl of Lincoln.
 The rebellion was crushed in 1487.
-Simnel was pardoned because of his tender years, and was thereafter employed by the royal household as a scullion, and, later, as a Groom of the Stool.
+Simnel was pardoned because of his tender years, and was thereafter employed by the royal household as a scullion.

 Early life

 Simnel was born around 1477.
 His real name is not known—contemporary records call him John, not Lambert, and even his surname is suspect.
 Different sources have different claims of his parentage, from a baker and tradesman to an organ builder.
 Most definitely, he was of humble origin.
 At the age of about ten, he was taken as a pupil by an Oxford-trained priest named Richard Simon (or Richard Symonds / Richard Simons / William Symonds) who apparently decided to become a kingmaker.
 He tutored the boy in courtly manners and contemporaries described the boy as handsome.
 He was taught the necessary etiquette and was well educated by Simon.